-Here’s what to advise the hiring team: focus your MOPs leader role on setting the strategy, and leave the tickets and data pipelines to team members who’re still learning the tools of the trade.
+Focus your MOPs leader role on setting the strategy, and leave the tickets and data pipelines to team members who’re still learning the tools of the trade.

-Just as the tactical and strategic split in these roles is ill-fitting for prime leadership candidates, neither does it work for those who’re still learning about management.
+Just as the tactical and strategic split in these roles is ill-fitting for prime leadership, it also does not work for those still learning about management.

-Becoming a MOPs leader is a development from knowing all the corners of Marketo to understanding what drives revenue and growth in your business, setting a vision for the department’s operations and priorities in step with the future direction of marketing and technology.
+Becoming a MOPs leader is a development from knowing all the corners of Marketo to understanding what drives revenue and growth in your business, setting a vision for the department’s operations and priorities with the future direction of marketing and technology.
 Candidates with 5-10 years of experience are, broadly speaking, still nurturing that skill set.

-You know that MOPs is all about efficiency; rather than putting out fires, a leader should demonstrate the proactivity to set processes up for success and prepare to mitigate risks.
-They also need a strong grasp of how marketing operations as a function is evolving; enough to see through the spin of vendors and get to the real value of each tool.
+You know that MOPs is all about efficiency.
+Rather than putting out fires, a leader should demonstrate proactivity to set processes up for success and prepare to mitigate risks.
+They also need a strong grasp of how marketing operations as a function is evolving — enough to see through the spin of vendors and get to the real value of each tool.

 From your experience at the crossroads of the company, you’ll know that MOPs demands exceptional communication skills, and nowhere more so than at the leadership level.
 Your MOPs VP or Director will lead the team that orchestrates data, so they’ll need to interpret insights, share feedback, and sell decisions at levels from C-Suite down to Business Development reps.